 This might come as a surprise to those who know me well, but the version of Diane who now lives in France does a lot more observing than actual talking.
 I like to watch those around me, see how they act and speak and then do my best to adapt to the French way of life.
 Over the past couple of years, I’ve picked up on some French personality traits and habits that I find quite endearing.

-5 Endearing habits of French people that you can’t help but love
+5 Endearing French habits you can’t help but love

 Keep in mind that not all French people do these things and that it’s best not to put everyone into the same box.
 Get out, live a bit, mingle with the French and see what you think.
 These are my observations.
-No surprise that many relate to food. 😉
+No surprise that many of these French habits relate to food. 😉

 Using a grocery trolley (granny cart)